snok/install-poetry/README.md

 virtualenvs-path: {cache-dir}/virtualenvs
 ```

-If you want to access one of the `experimental` Poetry config settings,
+If you want to make further config changes,.e.g, to change one of the `experimental` Poetry config settings,
-or make changes to the Poetry config *after* invoking the action,
+or just to make changes to the Poetry config *after* invoking the action,
-you can do so in a separate step, like this:
+you can do so in a subsequent step, like this

 ```yaml
 - uses: snok/install-poetry@v1.1.0